quicwg/base-drafts/draft-ietf-quic-transport.md

 The client and server use the Initial packet type for any packet that contains an initial cryptographic handshake message.
-In addition to the first packet(s), This includes all cases where a new packet containing the initial cryptographic message needs to be created, such as the packets sent after receiving a Version Negotiation ({{packet-version}}) or Retry packet ({{packet-retry}}).
+In addition to the first packet(s).
+This includes all cases where a new packet containing the initial cryptographic message needs to be created, such as the packets sent after receiving a Version Negotiation ({{packet-version}}) or Retry packet ({{packet-retry}}).